kigyui/ledoutfits/README.md

   - (I've never found software FFT to work as well as hardware)
 - Use a small rechargable battery bank from an established brand designed for phones
   - Even the smallest runs the outfit for 4-5 hours
-  - (Don't even consider using LIPO batteries for wearables)
+  - (I generally don't consider using LIPO batteries for wearables as they could easily get crushed without lots of extra protection)
   - Something [like this](https://amazon.co.uk//dp/B01CU1EC6Y) (I used one even smaller)
 - Finally, some sort of fully addressable RGB strips (NeoPixels or otherwise)
   - In a way the outfit is still waterproof/washable